Sale of maker of Purell hand sanitizer falls flat -sources

 Global revenue in the hand sanitizing industry skyrocketed from about $1 billion in 2019 to $6.3 billion in 2020, according to Statista Market Insights, as the onset of the COVID-19 pandemic fueled demand.
 But sales dropped to $2.95 billion in 2022 as the pandemic subsided.
 Statista forecasts the market to grow by 3.96% on a compounded annual basis over the next four years.

-(Reporting by Abigail Summerville and Anirban Sen in New York; Editing by Leslie Adler)
+(Reporting by Abigail Summerville and Anirban Sen in New York; Editing by Leslie Adler and David Gregorio)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))